1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-The primary cause is gallstones formed in the gallbladder that migrate into the bile duct.
+This is largely attributed by the existence of stones in the gallbladder that spread to the bile duct.
 Other risk factors include:

 • Liver disease (for example, cirrhosis)